starknet-io/SNIPs/SNIPS/snip-8.md

    1. The hash of the compiled class (see[ here](https://docs.starknet.io/documentation/starknet_versions/upcoming_versions/#what_to_expect) for more information)

-4. `Init_code: List[felt]`
+4. `account_init_code: List[felt]`

    1. The list will contain the class_hash and the calldata needed for the constructor.
    2. In the future, we might want to use Invoke instead of deploy_account, same as in EIP-4337.
-In that case, the sender address does not exist - the sequencer will try to deploy a contract with the class hash specified in `init_code`.
+In that case, the sender address does not exist - the sequencer will try to deploy a contract with the class hash specified in `account_init_code`.

 **DeployAccount Specific Fields:**